-Birds: Cirl Bunting, Dartford Warbler, Dipper, Grey Wagtail, Kingfisher, Hobby, Peregrine Falcon, Fulmar and Kittiwake.
+Birds: Cirl Bunting, Dartford Warbler, Dipper, Grey Wagtail, Kingfisher, Hobby, Peregrine Falcon, Fulmar and Rock Pipit.

 Mammals: Eurasian Beaver, European Brown Hare and with luck, Otter

 Fancy a short Summer break to Devon with an excellent chance of seeing Beavers, possibly Otter and some great birds including the highly localised Cirl Bunting?
 Then come and visit Budleigh Salterton!

 A population of beavers, of unknown origin, has been present on the River Otter in Devon since around 2008.
 However, when video evidence emerged proving that the beavers had given birth to kits (young) in 2014, the UK Government initially planned to have them removed from the river.
 However, thanks to the Devon Wildlife Trust and the support of the local community their removal was opposed.
 After consulting with landowners, local residents and public bodies, it turned this unique situation into a five-year trial to monitor the beavers’ effects on the landscape.
-On the 6th August 2020 government gave permission for the re-established colony to remain.
-Making it the first legally sanctioned reintroduction of an extinct native mammal to England.
+On the 6th August 2020 government gave permission for the re-established colony to remain and making it the first legally sanctioned reintroduction of an extinct native mammal to England.

 ACCOMMODATION: 3 nights in Budleigh Salterton, Devon

 Inclusive Meals: Breakfasts and an afternoon Cream Tea of course!